ahmedmohamedeid98/IOS-toDo-app/README.md

 <li>i build it be the code from scratch.</li>
 </ul>

-## What is the containt of this Project?
+## What is the contents of this Project?
 <ol>
 <li> ToDo-App Folder</li>
       <ul>